 Day Skipper (shore based)

 An introduction to navigation, meteorology and basic seamanship.
 It is very helpful to have some practical experience first, but not essential.
+We are running these as night schools by Zoom at present

 Day Skipper (practical)